To my dearest Tracey,

 I’m so ashamed and regret everything I’ve done.

-When they escorted me from of the dock in handcuffs, you were sitting in the back row of the courtroom, alone.
+When they escorted me from the dock in handcuffs, you were sitting in the back row of the courtroom, alone.
 Tears stained your face showcasing your obvious sorrow for me.
 When I didn’t deserve those tears.

 Seeing you like that my heart suffered this emotional death grip.
-My stomach knotted up so hard as if kicked while I shivered from a cold sweat.
+My stomach knotted up so hard as if I’d been kicked while I shivered from a cold sweat.
 I almost threw up.
 I couldn’t breathe and wanted to lay down and die.
 It was the terror of losing a loved one.
 Of losing you.

-Now, it’s an agonising torture replayed every night of the last time I ever saw you.
+Now, it’s agonising torture replayed every night of the last time I ever saw you.
 It burns when I close my eyes and all I see is your tears mesh with mine, and another bout of guilt and shame chokes me.

 I promise you to never be in this incarcerated selfish situation again.
 It’s terrible.
 I’m alone here and can’t trust anyone.
 I still can’t believe I’m here because of one drunken night in the pub, in a brawl I don’t how it started.
 I swear I don’t remember hitting the police officer.
 And what I saw on the surveillance tapes was like watching a stranger – except it was me.

 I know we argued that morning about the Charger’s registration.
 We’d quarrelled over a car collecting dust in the shed.
 For the life of me – I wish now, I’d stopped, listened and talked to you that day.
-Might’ve prevented all of this.
+It might’ve prevented all of this.
 Still, it’s no excuse for my idiotic immature reactions.
 Yes, the car has sentimental value.
 It’s been a part of our most memorable family moments, such as bringing our daughter home the first time.
 But a car you can replace.
 A car is an object that has no soul.
 It’s not living flesh.
 It’s not you.

 I’m so sorry.
 I hate myself for what I’ve done.
 I never meant to hurt you this way.
 Ever.